Rewilding Faith: A Walk Between Two Worlds

 Ministers unwittingly reinforce this idea (and I’ve been guilty of this, too) when they welcome people to “the house of God” or encourage people to respond to the apparent arrival of “the Presence of God” during a service.

 We see Moses receiving a divine mandate through a burning bush.
 Israel enjoys God’s supernatural provision in the wilderness.
 Moses receives the Ten Commandments on a mountain.
-Jesus gets baptised in the river and is empowered for public ministry in the desert.
+Jesus is baptised in the river and empowered for public ministry in the desert.
 Mark’s recollection of this moment is my favourite: “He was with the wild animals, and angels ministered to Him.”
 (Mark 1:12).
 After the resurrection, Jesus restores a disillusioned Peter on the beach.

 When we read these experiences as twenty-first-century, city-dwelling, technology-loving, building-occupying humans, we tend to think of the context of those encounters as incidental or contextual (i.e., premodern).